cameronwmax/AnimeSeek-Capstone-Project-/README.md

 For my capstone project in section 29 of "The Complete 2024 Web Development Bootcamp", I was asked to build a website using Express/Node.js, with Axios HTTP client, that integrates a chosen public API.

 ## How To Run:
 In your terminal enter:
--npm i
+>npm i
--node index.js
+>node index.js